EmotionLab/EEGain/README.md

 - Number of Classes: 2

 **DEAP Setup:** <br/>
-- Data Path: Structure your directory as "your_path_to/data_preprocessed_python", which should contain .mat files. <br/>
+- Data Path: Structure your directory as "your_path_to/data_preprocessed_python", which should contain .dat files. <br/>
 - Data Name: DEAP <br/>
 - Channels: 32 <br/>
 - Number of Classes: 2